fireball-industries/discussions/CONTRIBUTING.md

 - ✅ Use Discussions to ask questions or suggest ideas
 - 🐞 Report bugs through Issues on relevant code repositories
+- 💡 Reply to or like comments to support ideas you agree with